UodessHathor/5_WEB_DEPLOYMENT/README.md

     -  https://doshdyndss-fastapi-getaround-697d74a68277.herokuapp.com/docs

- - 👇🏽 *Down here you have the full description of both projects from Jedha, hope you enjoy them as did making them* 👇🏽
+ - 👇🏽 *Down here you have the full description of projects from Jedha, hope you enjoy them as did making them* 👇🏽

 ---
 ---